NYCU-NLP-Lab/SciTalkQA/README.md

   - Extracted directly from the question.
   - Derived from the answer.

-  Keyword: Lists the extracted keywords.
+  Keyword: Lists the identified keywords.